Giswater/Giswater-Documentation/docs/giswater/for-users/dialogs/info_feature/ws/element/ehydrant_plate/index.rst

 ==============

-El objeto ehydrant_plate no tiene descripción.
+The object ehydrant_plate has no description.

 .. toctree::
 	:maxdepth: 1